-1. This work consists of furnishing all labor, materials, equipment, supervision and incidentals necessary to install one tendon splice coupling and a length of new P/T tendon as Detailed.
+- 1. This work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to install one tendon splice coupling and a length of new P/T tendon as Detailed.
 Concrete work performed in association with this work will be paid separately under Work Item series 3.0.
 Refer to Detail series 21.7 for specific requirements.
-This work is performed in conjunction with either Work Item 21.3, Work Item 21.5 or Work Item 21.6.

-2. This Work Item applies to PS#4, and is payable per each single splice coupling repair.
+This work is performed in conjunction with either Work Item 21.3 or Work Item 21.6. - 2.
+This Work Item applies to PS#4, and is payable per each single splice coupling repair. - 3.
+Base bid work scope: Perform Work as required if broken post-tensioning tendons are encountered during concrete removals at delaminated areas throughout the structure. - 4.
+Alternate work scope: Alternate Work, if accepted, is to be used where post-tensioning layout differs from what is shown in Detail 10.5 and additional tendons need to be re-tensioned as part of W.I.
+10.5.